sjgutta/sjgutta-personal-portfolio/BASIC_parser/README.md

 3

 ```
-## Exmaples of pretty-printed programs and syntax
-Inside of the examples directory, you will see more examples of input programs and what the pretty printed version of them is supposed to look like, after all of the parsing is complete and the program has been represented by objects.
-You will also be able to see examples of how BASIC syntax should look.
 ### A detailed example of GOSUB and RETURN

 To understand GOSUB and RETURN a bit better, consider the following piece of code: